 Dr. Szczepanski lived in South Korea from 2003 to 2007, teaching English as a Foreign Language at private academies and at Hallym University.
 At Boston University, while she was earning her Ph.D., she taught college-level history courses.
 She currently teaches history at the high school level in Washington state.

-Kallie Szczepanski holds a bachelor's degree in History from Western Washington University, a J.D. from the University of Washington School of Law, and an master's in History from Boston University.
+Dr. Szczepanski holds a bachelor's degree in history from Western Washington University, a Ph.D. degree in history from Boston University, and a J.D. from the University of Washington School of Law.
+She also has a teaching certification from Western Governors University.

 ThoughtCo, a Dotdash Meredith brand, is an award-winning reference site offering education content created by experts.
 ThoughtCo reaches 13 million readers each month.
 Learn more about us and our editorial guidelines.

 By clicking “Accept All Cookies”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.